-Revenue is recognized depending on the various trade terms agree with customers.
-This exposes the Company to the risk that the sales transactions made close to the balance sheet date are not recorded in the appropriate period.
+Revenue is recognized depending on the various trade terms agreed with customers, which leads to the risk that the sales transactions made close to the balance sheet date are not recorded in the appropriate period.
 Therefore, the revenue recognition has been identified as our key audit matter.